robipozzi/windfire-security/README.md

 Conceptually, an OAuth2 enabled architecture looks like the following picture.

 ![](oauth2/img/OAuth2_enabled_architecture.png)

+## Identity and access management
+Identity and Access Management (IAM) systems are fundamental components of modern cybersecurity strategies, providing organizations with the means to manage and control access to their digital resources.

+IAM systems enable businesses to securely authenticate users, grant appropriate permissions, and enforce policies across diverse IT environments.

+By centralizing user identities and access controls, IAM solutions streamline user provisioning, simplify compliance efforts, and mitigate security risks associated with unauthorized access.
+These systems play a crucial role in safeguarding sensitive data, protecting against insider threats, and ensuring regulatory compliance within organizations.

 ### Keycloak
 Keycloak is an Open Source Identity and Access Management technology that allows to add authentication mechanisms to applications, securing them with minimum effort.